 an intricate relationship problem.
 It involves our subconscious

-need to select and remain with somebody who's impaired in some manner,
+need to select and remain with someone who's impaired in some manner,

 and isn't likely to leave us for someone better.
 It's driven by

-our deep insecurity, and wish to avert abandonment.
-This issue is
+our deep sense of inadequacy, and accompanying wish to avert abandonment.

 Maybe you grew up with a depressed

-Their inability to recognize and honor their own feelings,
+inability to recognize, respect or honor their own feelings,

-instincts and needs leaves them highly susceptible to relationships
+instincts and needs leaves them highly susceptible to engaging relationships

 GRASS ROOTS OF AN INTRICATE, ANCIENT GARDEN

-child who experiences deficits in nurturant attention, encouragement,
+child who experiences deficits in nurturant care, attention, encouragement,

 his/her fault, and experiences shame ("I'm